 Hotel reservations should be made prior to turning in the TRF and confirmation numbers should be provided on the TRF.
-It is recommended that the hotels be guaranteed by the group leader with a club/personal credit card and, after the travel is processed, the clubs/personal credit card will be released and the university's P-Card will be used.
-If the group leader chooses not to guarantee the rooms at the quoted rate, the Sport Club Assistant Director also cannot guarantee those rates and availability.
+It is recommended that the hotels be guaranteed by the group leader with a club/personal credit card and, after the travel is processed, the clubs/personal credit card will be released, and the university's P-Card will be used.
+If the group leader chooses not to guarantee the rooms at the quoted rate, the Sport Club Graduate Assistant nor Assistant Director for Sport Clubs and Risk Management also cannot guarantee those rates and availability.
 When planning an event, the group leader should check with the host school to find out if a host hotel is being used with a group rate.